documentationfor yFiles for HTML 3.0.0.1

 Styling of the Label Input Element

-For information about styling the label input element, please see CSS Transition or Animation for the Input Element.
+For information about styling the label input element, see CSS Transition or Animation for the Input Element.

 Styling of the Tooltip Element